NVIDIA/aistore/cli/resources/object.md

 #### Object names

-While uploading `ais` assigns names to object by following the rules (staring with the highest priority):
+While uploading `ais` assigns names to object by following the rules (starting with the highest priority):

 1. If `OBJECT_NAME` is set, the object's name is the value of `OBJECT_NAME`
 2. If `--base` is set, the object's name is the file path without leading `--base` prefix.
 A trailing `/` in `--base` can be omitted.